elliotholden/lessons/meetup-presentations/systemd-user-units.md

 7. Open a web browser and view the page at: http://localhost:7777

 8. After confirming the nginx default page, exit out of the SSH session for __jeff__ and try to vew the webpage again: http://localhost:7777 - notice it does not display.
-That is because exiting out of the __jeff__ users SSH has also killed the container process that __jeff__ started. *Processes* that __jeff__ has started do not automatically *linger* around when he is not logged in.
+That is because exiting out of the __jeff__ users SSH session has also killed the container process that __jeff__ started. *Processes* that __jeff__ has started do not automatically *linger* around when he is not logged in.

 9. Now SSH back into localhost as __jeff__, enable the LINGER feature of __loginctl__ and restart the __nginx__ container.